inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 Spark can handle both batch and streaming data processing.
 Spark processes continuous data by breaking it down into a sequence of small batch jobs.

 #### WHEN TO USE SPARK
-- Data Stored in a Data Lake: Spark is compatible with distributed file systems like HDFS, S3, and GCS, enabling seamless integration with data stored in these environments.
+- Data is Stored in a Data Lake: Spark is compatible with distributed file systems like HDFS, S3, and GCS, enabling seamless integration with data stored in these environments.
-- Large Amounts of Data: Spark is suitable for processing large volumes of data efficiently due to its distributed computing capabilities.
+- There are Large Amounts of Data: Spark is suitable for processing large volumes of data efficiently due to its distributed computing capabilities.
-- Complex Transformations Needed: Spark supports multiple programming languages including Java, Scala, Python, and R. These are well-suited for handling complex transformations, implementing unit tests, training and applying machine learning models, etc.
+- Complex Transformations are Needed: Spark supports SQL as well as Java, Scala, Python, and R. These other languages are well-suited for handling complex transformations, implementing unit tests, training and applying machine learning models, etc.

-Note: If you can express your jobs in SQL only, then it is recommended to use another tool like Presto or Athena.
-Alternatively, you could also use these tools to handle all the SQL preprocessing and then pass the data to Spark for the more complex transformations.
+Note: If the job can be expressed solely in SQL, then it's recommended to use a more light weight tool such as Presto or Athena.
+Alternatively, you could also utilize these tools to handle for SQL preprocessing and then pass the data to Spark for more complex transformations.

 #### APACHE SPARK ARCHITECTURE
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/bca3c2f0-ba69-4c40-9fa4-c0bd1d1784ce" width = "500" height="auto">